Inside the #VanLife Phenomenon: 21 Facts You Need to Know

 The Uncertainty

-But the biggest drawback many people who have experienced #VanLife warn of is the uncertainty.
+The biggest drawback many people who have experienced #VanLife warn of is the uncertainty.
 It’s uncertain where you’ll be sleeping any given night.
-It’s uncertain if something may go awry in the van or engine itself or the structure of your living situation within it.
+It’s uncertain if something will go awry in the van.
 You’re constantly facing uncertain weather and driving conditions.
 It’s uncertain if the plan you had mapped out for the day is doable.

 The Best Age for #VanLife